ITRC Fact Sheet 106

 - Journaling: Keep track of each person you spoke with, their title, employee number, phone and fax number, email address and the procedure you need to use to reach them easily (i.e., Punch 2, then *, then 41).
 Include what they said, any follow-up needed from that call and the date that follow-up should occur.

-- Confirm agreements and discussions: Whenever possible ask for written confirmation of a discussion.
-If refused, mail or e-mail a “Confirmation of Discussion” to that person stating that if the information as you listed it is incorrect, they should contact you.
-When they don’t, what you have could be considered a confirmation of the call.
+- Confirm agreements and discussions: Whenever possible ask for written confirmation of your discussion.
+If refused, mail or e-mail a “Confirmation of Discussion” to that person stating that the information as listed is incorrect and they should contact you.
+When they don’t, what you have could be considered a "confirmation of the call".
 Mail this by return receipt requested mail so you have a paper trail.
-Fax or email is acceptable only if you get a written response of receipt.
+Fax or email is acceptable only if you get a written response or receipt.

 - Log items received and sent: Keep a log of what you receive, who sent it, and what steps you took that day with that piece of mail or the phone call.

 - Telephone records: To find numbers quickly you may want to start a separate telephone and address book.
 However, also include this information in the official case log.
 Some victims like to use the last few pages of the log as a directory, working backwards as it grows.